Our Approach to Human Rights, Equality, Diversity and Inclusion

 At My Home Life England, we have the privilege of connecting in many ways with people who are living, dying, visiting and working in care homes.
 Human Rights underpin the vision and principles of My Home Life.

-The last 18 months brought into sharp focus the continued inequalities that exist across all parts of society in England, no more so than in care homes.
+The last couple of years have brought into sharp focus the continued inequalities that exist across all parts of society in England, no more so than in care homes.

 We have taken a step back and recognised that we need to keep asking questions of ourselves and of how we actively promote Human Rights, equality, diversity and inclusion in everything we do.